Best Sites to Upload Art 2025 [Artist Guide To Posting Art Online]

 Before you join a group, always check how active the group actually is.
 Some groups may have a huge amount of members but low engagement.
 You can see that by looking at the posts in the group.
 Do members post regularly?
 Do their posts get a good number of likes and comments?
 In some groups, you can also see the view count for each post.

 If likes and comments are low, there’s not much engagement in the group going on.
 You probably don’t want to waste time and effort posting in this group.
-Groups with good engagement always have a good number of likes and comments for each post and their members submit artwork regularly.
+Groups with good engagement always have a decent number of likes and comments for each post and their members submit artwork regularly.

 Twitter / X